RE(a)D is the digital magazine of the journalism sequence of WKU's School of Journalism & Broadcasting.

-Students in the News/Editorial major graduate prepared for work at any news media outlet or for any position in professional communications.
-Along the way, they get one-on-one academic and career advising from News/Ed faculty — and the knowledge and skills to make a difference.
+Students in the journalism major graduate prepared for work at any news media outlet or for any position in professional communications.
+Along the way, they get one-on-one academic and career advising from the journalism faculty — and the knowledge and skills to make a difference.

-The News/Editorial Journalism multimedia curriculum offers students the opportunity to pursue a wide range of careers including: news reporting and editing for all media; public information officers; corporate communications; nonprofit communications.
-Law schools recruit heavily from journalism schools, particularly the News/Editorial major, because the core courses develop interpersonal communication skills, research and writing.
+The journalism multimedia curriculum offers students the opportunity to pursue a wide range of careers including: news reporting and editing for all media; public information officers; corporate communications; nonprofit communications.
+Law schools recruit heavily from journalism schools, particularly the journalism major, because the core courses develop interpersonal communication skills, research and writing.
 These same skills are widely sought in the business sector.